danielprazeres/kb-assistant-challenge/README.md

 ### Custom Python Library

 A local Python package named **kbac** (short for KB Assistant Challenge) is included in the environment.
 It contains utility functions to help you work with the project.
-You are encouraged to extend this library as needed.
 Example usage can be found in: [notebooks/01-loaders/01-matrix-script-loader.ipynb](notebooks/01-loaders/01-matrix-script-loader.ipynb).
 After you add to or modify this library, it is not necessary to rebuild the container.
 However, if you are using it in a Jupyter notebook, you should restart that notebook.

 ### Python Dependencies